 These policies provide coverage for common network security business risks.

 This policy covers basic risks, such as a client tripping on a step at your network security company.
-Bundle with property insurance for savings in a business owner’s policy.
+Bundle with commercial property insurance for savings in a business owner’s policy.